-Planning a Ceremony for Scattering Ashes
+Planning a Service for Scattering Ashes

 Families often find themselves to be caretakers of a loved one's ashes.
 What began as an emotional need to keep a deceased family member close, sometimes leads to indecision and low-level anxiety.
 Should something be done with their cremated remains?
 And if so, what's the right thing to do?
 You really have four choices: retain possession of them, inter them in a local cemetery, plan a ceremony for scatting ashes, or hire one of many ash scattering services available to area residents.